 Protecting from Natural and Artificial Light

-Another factor to consider when storing wine is the exposure to light sources.
+Another factor to consider when storing wine is exposed to light sources.
 Firstly, light usually brings heat and, as discussed earlier, is not at all good for wine.

 Secondly, ultraviolet rays from light sources have an impact on the wine.
 Sparkling wine bottles are particularly susceptible to the negative effects of UV rays.
 A few weeks of light exposure in the store shouldn’t have a huge impact on your wine.